cloudnative-id/meetups/.github/ISSUE_TEMPLATE/meetup-speaker-venue-form.md

 - [ ] Venue/Host
 - [ ] Speaker - the audiences are engineers, please avoid any marketing oriented talks
-- [ ] Speaker - the audiences are engineers, please avoid any marketing oriented talks

 ## Which cloud native community you are referring to when filling this form? *